-NOx is a designation for nitric oxides, which are chemical compounds between a nitrogen atom and one or more oxygen atoms.
+NOx NOx is a designation for nitric oxides, which are chemical compounds between a nitrogen atom and one or more oxygen atoms.
 Nitric oxides are spread by the wind and contribute to acidification of the environment.
-Nuisance bonuses Overtime bonuses, shift-work bonuses and various forms of bonus for dirty work.

 Occupational accident A sudden incident or case of poising at the workplace which causes the person involved in the accident to be unable to work for at least one more day than the day of the accident.